 They wanted to hear their readers’ opinions.
-Then the pro-slavery guy wrote a letter-to-the-editor.
+Then the proslavery guy wrote a letter to the editor.

 From the cacophony of Facebook and Twitter to the rarefied pages of the nation’s most elite opinion digests, debates have been raging this summer about how forums devoted to an exchange of ideas should deal with incendiary topics and toxic words.
 But it’s an issue that regular old local newspapers have been grappling with for decades — through the quaint but vital institution of the letters-to-the-editor page.

 Letters let readers weigh in on coverage or sound off on newsy issues.
 They also give publications a way to print opinions that differ from the rest of the newspaper’s content.
-And between the covid-19 pandemic and protests sparked by the deaths of unarmed African Americans at the hands of police, letters have been fiery lately — triggering controversies for several newspapers.
+And between the coronavirus pandemic and protests sparked by the deaths of unarmed black people at the hands of police, letters have been fiery lately — triggering controversies for several newspapers.

-“We’re in a divisive moment,”said Kevin Walter, the editorial page editor at the Buffalo News.
+“We’re in a divisive moment,” said Kevin Walter, the editorial page editor at the Buffalo News.
 “You just can’t ignore that.
 It doesn’t trouble me if it comes across in the passion of the writers, but there’s got to be some line where you say, this is too far.”

 In Cayuga County, N.Y., the Auburn Citizen printed a letter from a GOP legislator that began with the declaration, “I’m sure after this letter I’ll be called a racist but that’s fine because I know I’m not.”
 Andrew Dennison went on to call racism “a two-way street,” referred to critics of Confederate monuments as “idiots” and blamed protesters for the deaths of black children.